Widge-5/Sinden_RPi_Emus/README.md

 **lr-flycast-mazan**
 - A hacked fork of lr-flycast that was created specifically to make the game **Mazan: Flash of the Blade** playable with a mouse/lightgun.
 The sword defaults to a neutral position and "Gun Aux A" button can be used to slash.

-**lr-duckstation**
-- lr-duckstation is a discontinued core that is no longer available via RetroPie-Setup.
-It might be the best way to play **Gunfighter: The Legend of Jesse James** on the Raspberry Pi.
+**lr-duckstation** - a discontinued core that is no longer available via RetroPie-Setup.
+- **Gunfighter: The Legend of Jesse James** - It might be the best way to play this game on the Raspberry Pi.

-**lr-swanstation**
+- **Judge Dredd** - runs, but there is only support for one lightgun so a 2 player game is not possible.

-- lr-swanstation is an in-development core that was forked from duckstation and not yet available via RetroPie-Setup.
-It is capable of running **Gunfighter: The Legend of Jesse James** on the Raspberry Pi.
+**lr-swanstation** - an in-development core that was forked from duckstation and not yet available via RetroPie-Setup.
+- **Gunfighter: The Legend of Jesse James** - It is capable of running this game on the Raspberry Pi.
+- **Judge Dredd** - runs, but there is only support for one lightgun so a 2 player game is not possible.

 # Installing via RetroPie-Setup